 When you hurry, you can forget tasks or do things carelessly.
 And you don’t want to set up a big rig in the dark in an unfamiliar location.

 The last part of these two rules is to stay a minimum of two or three nights at the same campground before moving again.
 Sometimes this isn’t possible because you have to get to a specific destination in a short amount of time.
+But if you don’t have a deadline, this strategy will guarantee a better experience.

 Pro Tip: The 2/2/2 and 3/3/3 rules make driving safer and easier.
 We uncovered another 10 Simple Ways to Make RV Driving Days Not Suck.